touzet/pampa/README.md

 #### Peptide table (-p)

-**Required.** This table contains the list of marker peptides that will be used as models to find new markers in new sequences by homology.
+_[Required]_ This table contains the list of marker peptides that will be used as models to find new markers in new sequences by homology.
 The format of this table is described in section [Peptide tables](#Peptide-tables).

 #### Target sequences (-f, -d and -l)

-**The use of either -f or -d is mandatory. -l is optional.**
-The target sequences are the amino-acids sequences in which the new markers are searched.
+_[The use of either -f or -d is mandatory. -l is optional]_ The target sequences are the amino-acids sequences in which the new markers are searched.
 Those sequences can be available either in a (multi-)FASTA file (-f option), or in a directory containing FASTA files (-d option).
 In both cases, the set of sequences can optionnally be _limited_ to a subset of organisms, molecules or sequence identifiers with -l option.

 _Option -f :_ The specified file can contain an arbitrary number of FASTA sequences, coming from various organisms.
 Refer to the [FASTA sequences](#FASTA sequences) section for details on the syntax used in FASTA headings.